Xophmeister/finkl/README.md

 ##### `fail`

-Implementation required: Return a monad from a given input string.
+Default implementation raises an exception with the given string.
+It *should* return a monad from the given string.
 Equivalent to Haskell's:

 ```haskell
 fail :: Monad m => String => m a
 ```

 **Note** This function is used in Haskell's `do` notation, an analogue of which is not currently implemented.
-As such, the implementation for this method can be stubbed.
+As such, this is not an abstract method and doesn't require an implementation.

 ## Implementations